 More than 350 APL staff members teach engineering, applied science, engineering management, technical management, and information technology courses within the Johns Hopkins Engineering for Professionals (EP) program.
 APL staff members also serve as chairs and vice chairs for 12 of EP’s 22 master’s degree programs.

 Engineering for Professionals students can attend classes at APL, the Homewood campus, or four other regional locations—and about 80 percent of total course enrollments and 14 master’s degree programs are also offered online.
 Companies and organizations across the nation also have educational partnerships with JHU.
 The 10 APL-based programs—applied and computational mathematics, applied physics, computer science, cybersecurity, electrical and computer engineering, engineering management, information systems engineering, space systems engineering, systems engineering, and technical management—account for more than 87 percent of EP enrollments.

 APL scientists were among the Johns Hopkins researchers chosen for the second round of JHU Discovery Awards.
 The program, part of a $15 million commitment to cross-university, faculty-led research, attracted 167 proposals, from which 24 teams, each composed of members from at least two Johns Hopkins divisions, received awards.
 APL researchers were on two teams investigating hyperspectral imaging in human cancer and molecular signatures of malaria in breath.

 Through APL’s new National Heath Mission Area, we are teaming with Johns Hopkins Medicine, the Bloomberg School of Public Health, and the Whiting School of Engineering on an initiative to apply rigorous data analysis and systems engineering practices to the diagnosis and treatment of disease.
 The partnership leverages the medical and systems engineering expertise resident at the institutions to create a learning health system that will speed the translation of knowledge to practice while enabling new discoveries through the development and application of advanced analytic tools.
-Johns Hopkins Medicine has identified several similarly challenging conditions for which precision medicine centers of excellence will improve efficiencies and patient outcomes, while fostering new research and treatment platforms.
+Johns Hopkins Medicine has identified several challenging conditions for which precision medicine centers of excellence will improve efficiencies and patient outcomes, while fostering new research and treatment platforms.